 The Facility is a prescribed site under the Environmental Protection Act 1986 and is managed in accordance with an operating licence issued by the Department of Water and Environment Regulation (DWER).
-As of October 2022, the Facility is governed by Licence Number (L6912/1997/11) and the following EPL amendments:
+The Facility is governed by Licence Number (L6912/1997/11), which was most recently updated on the 11th of January 2024.
+A copy of the EPL is provided in Appendix C.